 PC students do that kind of thing too.

-Last year, when her mother became ill, freshman Maggie Judd came up with the idea to create a business that lends medical equipment to those in need.
+When her mother became ill, rising sophomore Maggie Judd came up with the idea to create a business that lends medical equipment to those in need.

 Maggie and her family couldn’t find the medical equipment they needed.
 Maggie thought of others who might not be able to rent or buy the medical equipment they need.

-“An outreach project like a durable medical equipment loan service is my chance to make a difference in my local community and help my neighbors,” Maggie wrote in her Service Entrepreneurship Competition proposal a year ago.
+“An outreach project like a durable medical equipment loan service is my chance to make a difference in my local community and help my neighbors,” Maggie wrote in her Service Entrepreneurship Competition proposal.

 Win a scholarship.